catalystshift/beginner-guide-PSO2/docs/index.md

 ## Enhancing
 The games weapon and unit strengthening system.
 Enhancing and affixing are both carried out in the shopping plaza at the Item Lab next to the Weapon merchant on the left on the ground floor.

 Weapons below 12 rank generally feature an enhance cap of 30 and either require specialized items to raise it or more weapons of the exact same name and type, CF weapons mirror this as well base weapons acquired from Zig for his endgame series exchanges.
-This however is not recommended nor necessary, with one exception for Zig weapons(a yet to arrive series). external guide link goes here
+This however is not recommended nor necessary, with one exception for a particular Zig weapon series(not released yet), as many of them drop in Urgent and Trigger quests.

 ## Augments/Affixing